Noovolari/leapp-plugin-template/README.md

     Execute the given command in the platform-specific terminal; optionally, it is possible to set an env key/value object containing the env variables to export in the terminal, before the command execution.

+    The terminal window base path is set to the home directory.

     | argument | type   | description |
     |--------| ------ | ----------- |
     | command  | string | the command that I want to execute in the platform-specific terminal |